-Exhibit E gives a possible layout for an artificial spawning channel and pertinent structures that may be required.
+Exhibit D gives a possible layout for an artificial spawning channel and pertinent structures that my be required.

-Fish will return to spawning channels if they are properly imprinted.
+Fish will return to spawning channels of properly imprinted.

 Individual channels vary but the following criteria indicate the general design limits currently in use.